Our Law Firm Tackles Tough Cases

 What Makes Truck Accidents Different?

-When a truck accident occurs, it's important for investigators to verify that all the regulations governing the industry were followed by everyone involved, including the trucking company, the truck driver and their insurance providers.
+When a truck accident occurs, it's important for investigators to verify that all the regulations governing the industry were followed by everyone involved, including the trucking company, the truck driver, the actual owner of the cargo, and their insurance providers.
 That might sound simple.
 But the list of state and federal laws governing the trucking industry is staggering.

 Understanding Your Truck Accident